 DOVE DREAM by Hendle Rumbaut (Chickasaw) (Houghton Mifflin, 1994).
 In the summer of 1963, Eleanor “Dove” Derrysaw, age 13, is sent to live with her aunt in Kansas.
 Eleanor comes of age with her first romance, her first job, and a greater appreciation of her Chickasaw heritage while looking to her aunt’s life for inspiration.
 Ages 8-up.

-LONGWALKER'S JOURNEY: A NOVEL OF THE CHOCTAW TRAIL OF TEARS by Beatrice O. Harrell (Choctaw) (Dial, 1999).
-Minko Ushi and his family are part of the Choctaw removal, or Trail of Tears, from their ancestral land to Indian Territory.
-In this story Minko, his father, and a pony actually travel ahead of the rest and have various adventures along their way.
+LONGWALKER’S JOURNEY: A NOVEL OF THE CHOCTAW TRAIL OF TEARS by Beatrice O. Harrell (Choctaw) (Dial, 1999).
+Minko Ushi and his family are part of the Choctaw removal (or Trail of Tears) from their ancestral land to Indian Territory.
+In this story Minko, his father, and a pony travel ahead of the others and have adventures along the way.
 Ages 8-up.

 MORNING GIRL by Michael Dorris (Modoc) (Hyperion, 1992).
-It's 1492, and Morning Girl and her brother Star Boy are two very different children who are about to encounter whites for the first time.
-A Native twist on the "discovery" mythology.
-Winner of the Scott O'Dell Award for Historical Fiction.
+It’s 1492, and Morning Girl and her brother Star Boy are two very different children who are about to encounter whites for the first time.
+A Native twist on the “discovery” mythology.
 Ages 7-up.

 OWL IN THE CEDAR TREE by Natachee Scott Momaday (Cherokee) and illustrated by Don Perceval (University of Nebraska Press, 1965).
 A break-through book featuring Navajo life in the middle of the twentieth century and a boy’s relationship with his changing community and his love for a horse.
 Ages 7-up.

 SEES BEHIND TREES by Michael Dorris (Modoc) (Hyperion, 1996).
 Set in the sixteenth century, Walnut grows into his adult name and leanrs to cope with his limited vision.
-At its heart, a journey story.
-My favorite of the three, outstanding children's novels by Dorris.
 Ages 8-up.